HackBL/Syracuse-University/NLP-Sentiment Analysis on COVID-19/README.md

-# Sentiment Analysis of Covid-19 on both China & America using NLTK
+# Sentiment Analysis of Covid-19 in both China & America using NLTK

 ## Introduction
 * Analyze both Weibo & Twitter from `3/10/2020 - 4/10/2020`